lanternetwork/LootAura/docs/email.md

 **Error handling:** Non-blocking; failures are logged but do not affect job execution.
 If a user's digest email fails to send, only that user's favorites remain un-notified; other users' digests continue to be processed.
 The function returns `{ ok: boolean, error?: string }` and never throws.

-**Schedule:** Intended to run daily (e.g., via Vercel cron at 09:00 UTC).
-Can be triggered manually via job processor.
+**Schedule:** Configured to run daily at 09:00 UTC via Vercel Cron (see `vercel.json`).
+Can be triggered manually via scripts or cron endpoints.

 ### Seller Weekly Analytics